dreispt/oetor/README.md

 For an easy and quick start in run:

-    /opt/openerp/oetor auto-install
+    oetor/oetor auto-install

-The `auto-install` command will install PostgreSQL and other system dependencies, setup the `/opt/openerp/` home, download v7 sources and configure an initial `demov7` instance.
+The `auto-install` command will install PostgreSQL and other system dependencies, setup the `/opt/oerp/7.0` home, download v7 sources and configure an initial `demo` instance.
 It can be started with:

-    /opt/openerp/demov7/start
+    /opt/oerp/7.0/demo/start

 Step-by-step installation